 Apple offers a three-month membership trial for new subscribers.
-When the trial period runs out, Apple Music will cost $9.99 per month or $14.99 per month for a family subscription for up to six people, if the subscription is not cancelled.
+When the trial period runs out, Apple Music will charge $9.99 per month or $14.99 per month for a family subscription for up to six people, if the subscription is not canceled.
 As we all know, Apple Music is a streaming music service.
 You pay for the fee to unlock access to Apple Music’s entire catalogue, but you don’t actually own the music you listen to.
-Though you can save tracks to listen to offline within subscription, once you cancel your Apple Music subscription, you’ll lose access to all of the songs.
+Though you can save tracks to listen to offline within the subscription, once you cancel your Apple Music subscription, you’ll lose access to all of the songs.
 How to keep the “downloaded” music from Apple Music when the three-month free trial is over?
 This tutorial is going to help you out step by step.

 Apple Music subscribers are limited to be listened to on iTunes or with Apple Music App.
 The alleged “downloaded” songs from Apple Music are only saved temporarily on the cloud for offline listening for the three-month trial users & Apple Music subscribers.
 It’s all about streaming, providing some kind of rental service, for which we have to pay the monthly fee after the free trial to continue listening to the songs on Apple Music.

 In short, Apple prevents us from enjoying their music without Apple Music App or iTunes and downloading the songs to our local files.
-Therefore, to keep playing Apple Music after free trial, it’s necessary for us to learn how to record Apple Music.
+Therefore, to keep playing Apple Music after the free trial, it’s necessary for us to learn how to record Apple Music.

 At present, the most popular Apple Music Converter is NoteBurner iTunes Audio Converter, the flagship product under the well-known brand – NoteBurner, integrated the functions of Apple Music Converter, Audiobook Converter and iTunes M4P music converter.

-The following is a detailed tutorial to guide you to keep Apple Music after free trial with NoteBurner iTunes Audio Converter.
+The following is a detailed tutorial to guide you to keep Apple Music after the free trial with NoteBurner iTunes Audio Converter.
 Before we get started, please download the program to your PC or Mac.